ajwdewit/pcse/doc/code.rst

        conditions, water-limited free drainage conditions and
        water-limited groundwater conditions (in case of shallow ground water tables.)
-    4. A model for simulation the build-up and melting of the snow cover.
+    4. The `SnowMAUS` for simulation the build-up and melting of the snow cover.

 .. autoclass:: pcse.soil.WaterbalancePP
     :members: